Are you looking for a low-cost way to heat up a room?

 - Portability — Most ceramic heaters are easy to move from one room to another, and many are equipped with carrying handles to make transporting simple.
 This means that no matter where you go in your house, you can be warm and comfortable.

 - Lower Risk of Fire — In the past, space heaters were considered risky because they posed a fire threat.
 You had to keep them away from furniture, curtains, and other items so that the heater wouldn’t get them too hot and potentially catch on fire.
-With ceramic space heaters manufactured today, you don’t have to worry about them getting too hot or catching other items on fire.
+With ceramic space heaters manufactured today, you don’t have to worry about the unit getting too hot or catching other items on fire.
 The ceramic plates in these heaters are incredibly effective at heating and distributing the air, but they also come equipped with a variety of safety features, including automatically shutting off if they become too hot or get tipped over.
-Many devices also come with cool-touch housing which keeps the outside of the heater from getting hot.
+Many ceramic heating devices also come with cool-touch housing which keeps the outside of the heater from getting hot.

 - No Toxic Emissions — These heaters run on electricity which means there are no toxic emissions that can get into the air, including carbon monoxide.
 This makes ceramic heaters a safe alternative to heating your home instead of using gas or propane heaters.